 WASPC, Crime in Washington 2024; FBI UCR 2024

-Crime statistics in Washington are published annually by the Washington Association of Sheriffs and Police Chiefs (WASPC) through its Crime in Washington report and by the FBI through its UCR program.
-The 2024 property crime rate of 2,467 per 100,000 ranked Washington third in the country — well above the national average despite a 14.7 percent decline from 2023.
-The violent crime rate of 326 per 100,000 is slightly below the national average.
-When running a criminal record search, Washington's elevated property crime volume means re:SearchWA (courts of limited jurisdiction) may be as productive or more productive than Odyssey Portal (superior courts) for property-related matters.
+Crime statistics in Washington are published annually by the Washington Association of Sheriffs and Police Chiefs (WASPC) and the FBI.
+The 2024 property crime rate of 2,467 per 100,000 ranked Washington third in the country.
+When running a criminal record search, Washington's elevated property crime volume means re:SearchWA may be as productive as Odyssey Portal for property-related matters.

 Public records law

 Washington's Public Records Act (PRA) is codified at RCW 42.56 and is consistently interpreted by courts as one of the strongest transparency statutes in the country, with a presumption of disclosure and narrow exceptions.
-Agencies must respond to requests within five business days and must provide all responsive records as promptly as possible.
-Washington courts have held that the PRA's purpose is to maximize openness, and ambiguities are resolved in favor of disclosure.
+Agencies must respond to requests within five business days.
+Washington courts have held that ambiguities in the PRA are resolved in favor of disclosure.

 Key exemptions relevant to people searches include: personal identifying information in certain government records under RCW 42.56.230; law enforcement investigative records under RCW 42.56.240; and records specifically exempted by other statutes.
 Court records are governed separately by Washington Court General Rules (GR 22), which restricts public access to certain categories of court documents — particularly sealed financial source documents, mental health records, and certain family law materials — even when docket information is publicly accessible.